Review of Blackwood Original Dog Food

-The eighth ingredient includes brewers yeast, which can be a controversial item.
+The ninth ingredient is brewers yeast, which can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.